Four Branches of the Mabinogi

-The Four Branches of the Mabinogi or Pedair Cainc Y Mabinogi are the earliest prose stories in the literature of Britain.
-Originally written in Wales in Middle Welsh, but widely available in translations, the Mabinogi is generally agreed to be a single work in four parts, or "branches."
-The interrelated tales can be read as mythology, political themes, romances, or magical fantasies.
-The tales are popular today in book format, as storytelling or theatre performances; they appear in recordings and on film, and continue to inspire reinterpretations in artwork and modern fiction, such as the New Stories of the Mabinogion series and The Assembly of the Severed Head by Hugh Lupton.
+The Four Branches of the Mabinogi or Pedair Cainc Y Mabinogi are four medieval Welsh stories contained in the collection Mabinogion.
+They are rooted in Welsh mythology and legend; as literature, they may also be described as romances or magical fantasies and contain political themes.
+The tales have been translated from the original Middle Welsh into other languages, including English.
+The Four Branches of the Mabinogi are the earliest prose stories in the literature of Britain.
+They are popular today in book format, as storytelling or theatre performances; they appear in recordings and on film, and continue to inspire reinterpretations in artwork and modern fiction, such as the New Stories of the Mabinogion series and The Assembly of the Severed Head by Hugh Lupton.

 Overview

 The Mabinogi are known as the Four Branches of the Mabinogi, or Pedair Cainc y Mabinogi in Welsh.
 The tales were compiled from oral tradition in the 11th century.
 They survived in private family libraries via medieval manuscripts, of which two main versions and some fragments continue to survive today.
 Early modern scholarship of the Mabinogi saw the tales as a garbled Welsh mythology which prompted attempts to salvage or reconstruct them.
-Since the 1970s the tales have become recognised as a complex secular literature, though rooted in and containing elements of Welsh Mythology, with powerfully explored characters, political, ethical and gendered themes, as well as imaginative fantasies.
+Since the 1970s the tales have become recognised as a complex secular literature, though rooted in and containing elements of Welsh mythology, with powerfully explored characters, political, ethical and gendered themes, as well as imaginative fantasies.
 The style of writing is admired for its deceptive simplicity and controlled wordpower, as well as intricate doublets where mirrorings have been compared to Celtic knotwork.
 The world displayed within the Mabinogi extends across Wales, to Ireland, and into England.
 It presents a legendary Britain as a united land under a king, yet with powerful separate princedoms, where native Welsh law, hud (magic), and romance, combine in a unique synergy.
 Possible authors who have been proposed for the Four Branches include Rhigyfarch and Gwenllian ferch Gruffydd.

 Each Branch contains several tale episodes in a sequence, and each Branch is titled with the name of a leading protagonist.
 These titles are Pwyll, Branwen, Manawydan and Math, but this is a modern custom; the Branches are not titled in the mediaeval manuscripts.
 Only one character appears in all four Branches, Pryderi, though he is never dominant or central to any of the Branches.